benjbuch/octo_waffle/part_03-working_with_strings.md

   - `[a-z]` matches every character between a and z (case-sensitive),
   - `[^abc]` matches anything except a, b, or c.

-There are a number of pre-built character classes:
+There are a number of pre-built character classes in `stringr`:

   - `[:punct:]` punctuation,
   - `[:alpha:]` letters,